awsdocs/amazon-route53-docs/doc_source/domain-register-values-returned.md

 Whether Route 53 will automatically renew the registration for this domain shortly before the expiration date\.

 **Authorization code**
 The code that is required if you want to transfer registration of this domain to another registrar\.
 An authorization code is only generated when you request it\.
-For information about transferring a domain to another registrar, see [Transferring a Domain from Amazon Route 53 to Another Registrar](domain-transfer-from-route-53.md)\.
+For information about transferring a domain to another registrar, see [Transferring a domain from Amazon Route 53 to another registrar](domain-transfer-from-route-53.md)\.

 **Name servers**
 The Route 53 servers that respond to DNS queries for this domain\.
 We recommend that you don't delete Route 53 name servers\.
-For information about adding, changing, or deleting name servers, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md)\.
+For information about adding, changing, or deleting name servers, see [Adding or changing name servers and glue records for a domain](domain-name-servers-glue-records.md)\.